Silphidae: Competition

-Competition from other organisms for the carrion puts the Silphids at both an advantage and a disadvantage.
-The advantage is that fly competitors lay eggs that result in maggots and supply food for Silphids.
-The disadvantage for the Nicrophorinae is that if the carcass is already “blown”, referring to Shakespearean time as being infected with fly maggots, they will not colonize.
-Nicrophorinae have adapted to these situations and will bury the carcass to remove it from other competitors.
+Competition from other organisms for the carrion puts the silphids at both an advantage and a disadvantage.
+The advantage is that fly competitors lay eggs that result in maggots and supply food for silphids.
+The disadvantage for the Nicrophorini is that if the carcass is already “blown”, referring to Shakespearean time as being infected with fly maggots, they will not colonize.
+Nicrophorini have adapted to these situations and will bury the carcass to remove it from other competitors.
 With this technique, a steady food source is available for the larvae and procreation chances increase.

 Silphidae compete for brooding areas.
 If an invader male overpowers the original male, it will mate with the original female and create a new brood.
 If an invader female overpowers the original female, it will also create a new brood with the primary male.

 Relationships

 With humans

 Silphids are usually not considered a nuisance to humans.
 They help the environment by laying their eggs on carcasses and the larvae break down the detritus, which prevents accumulation of deceased organisms.

-Carcasses are kept out of sight and foul odors are prevented when Nicrophorinae bury it under the ground.
+Carcasses are kept out of sight and foul odors are prevented when Nicrophorini bury it under the ground.
 This will also reduce the surface area for flies to lay their eggs and decrease fly population.

-Some Silphidae occupy human-inhabited areas and become pests to farmers by using crops as a second source of nutrients.
-Aclypea opaca in Europe feed on beets.
-Necrophila americana feed on pumpkin, spinach, and sugar beet.
+Some Silphidae species inhabit human-occupied areas and become pests to farmers by using crops as an additional source of nutrients.
+In Europe, Aclypea opaca feeds on beets, while Necrophila americana feeds on pumpkins, spinach, and sugar beets.

-With other organisms
+Other organisms

-Members from the family Silphidae are known to have mutualistic relationships with other organisms.
-Nicrophorinae have a mutual relationship with phoretic mites.
-Mites from the genus Poecilochirus produce deutonymphs that crawl on Nicrophorinae and are transported to carrion.
-Once they arrive at the carrion, deutonymphs leave the adult Nicrophorinae and proceed to feed on nearby fly eggs and immature larvae.
-Mites help Nicrophorinae reduce the number of competitors on carrion.
+Members from the subfamily Silphidae are known to have mutualistic relationships with other organisms.
+Nicrophorini have a mutual relationship with phoretic mites.
+Mites from the genus Poecilochirus produce deutonymphs that crawl on Nicrophorini and are transported to carrion.
+Once they arrive at the carrion, deutonymphs leave the adult Nicrophorini and proceed to feed on nearby fly eggs and immature larvae.
+Mites help Nicrophorini reduce the number of competitors on carrion.
 With less competition, both species are able to reproduce successfully underground.

 Silphidae are known for being hosts to juvenile nematodes.
 Nicrophorus vespilloides are closely associated with the nematode parasite.
 The parasites can be easily transmitted to other hosts during copulation.